 As you would expect there is A LOT to think about before either parties enter into this arrangement.

-- Therefore they could be in a position to purchase a more desirable property than if the loan amount were based on their own income.
+3. It could put you in a position where you are able to purchase a more desirable property than if the loan amount were based on their own income.

 See that all sounds lovely doesn’t it?
 No deposit and a great big beautiful house!
 Thanks Mum and Dad!